rackerlabs/support-how-to/content/how-to/cloud-servers/onmetal-cloud-server-overview/index.md

 -   I/O v2 flavor also has two Seagate Nytro XP6302 1.6 TB PCIe flash cards for extreme throughput to local storage.

--   Cloud Block Storage can be attached to any OnMetal server instance (see[Attach a Cloud Block Storage volume to an OnMetal server](/support/how-to/attach-a-cloud-block-storage-volume-to-an-onmetal-server)).
+-   Cloud Block Storage can be attached to any OnMetal server instance (see [Attach a Cloud Block Storage volume to an OnMetal server](/support/how-to/attach-a-cloud-block-storage-volume-to-an-onmetal-server)).
 However, you can increase configuration speed by using available flash drives as data drives.
 See [Configure flash drives in High I/O instances as Data drives](/support/how-to/configure-flash-drives-in-high-io-instances-as-data-drives) for more information.

 ### What sets OnMetal Cloud Servers apart from other cloud servers?